 It’s not that way anymore, but teaching still feels a lot like performing.
 I’m expected to captivate attention, entertain and inform for an hour and a half.
 (I don’t think it ever crossed my mind how hard teaching would be before this job.)

-One of my classes of very sweet sophomores.
+One of my classes of very sweet college sophomores in China.

 Now, my students are used to me, and I’m used to them.
 At times I would like to strangle a few of them, but mostly I love them.
 Plus, while I certainly wasn’t shy before, I don’t think public speaking will bother me ever again.